-If a U.S. Holder receives PepsiCo common stock as a result of the merger, such holder will be required to retain records pertaining to the merger.
-In addition, each U.S. Holder that receives PepsiCo common stock that owns at least five percent of PAS' common stock will be required to file with its United States federal income tax return for the year in which the merger takes place a statement setting forth certain facts relating to the merger, including:
+If a U.S. Holder receives PepsiCo common stock as a result of the merger, such holder will be required to retain records pertaining to the merger and will be required to file with its United States federal income tax return for the year in which the merger takes place a statement setting forth certain facts relating to the merger, including:

-- the cost or other basis of the U.S. Holder's shares of PAS common stock transferred in the exchange; and - the fair market value of the PepsiCo common stock and the amount of cash the U.S. Holder receives in the exchange.
+- · the cost or other basis of the U.S. Holder's shares of PAS common stock transferred in the exchange; and - the fair market value of the PepsiCo common stock and the amount of cash the U.S. Holder receives in the exchange.